 Compile a data-driven editorial calendar to optimize engagement

 Consistency is essential to a superior marketing strategy; optimizing your editorial calendar can ensure you’re consistently putting out content.
 However, more important than consistency is quality.
 Consumers are constantly flooded with images, video and other content; it can be overwhelming and, it’s not uncommon for people to ignore marketing that doesn’t create value.
 Therefore, quality before quantity can work wonders for your marketing campaigns.
-Optimize your editorial calendar to ensure you stand out from the competition by generating content that creates value for your customers.
+Optimize your editorial calendar to ensure you stand out from the competition by generating content that unique, relevant and creates value for your customers.

 5 Signs it’s Time to Revisit your Editorial Calendar: